-Confusion and desperation were the only things on my mind at that moment, was I going to die or should I have to sacrifice someone to get out of this situation?
+Confusion and desperation were the only things on my mind at that moment.
+Was I going to die?
+Or would I have to sacrifice someone to get out of this situation?

-What the hell did I get myself into???
+What the hell did I get myself into??

-I guess the more I listened to Leann the more worried and vulnerable I felt… it was hard to listen as she was not the kind of person that would talk about something like this ever.
+The more I listened to Leann, the more worried and vulnerable I felt.
+It was hard to believe what I was hearing, as she was not the kind of person who would ever talk about something like this.

-I have known her for almost 5 years but this topic never came to the table but at least now I have somebody I can count on, I’m so grateful I have her, and as she said I hope I get the chance to come out unscathed.
+I have known her for almost five years, but this topic never came up.
+At least now, though, I have somebody I can count on.
+I’m so grateful I have her and, as she said, I hope I come out unscathed.

-Well, it is time, we have work to do… Leann spoke.
-The first thing we need to do is go into those books you used.
+“Well, it’s time.
+We have work to do,” Leann said.
+The first thing we need to do is read those books you used.
 Did you use one or both?

-I said I used only one.
-But Leann, before we get into this… Would you like to talk about your experience?
-I just opened myself to you, I think you should have the chance to talk about it as well if you feel like it…
+I said, “I used only one.
+But, Leann, before we get into this . . . would you like to talk about your experience?
+I just opened myself to you; I think you should have the chance to talk about it, as well, if you feel like it.”

-Leann said, look Sheryl I prefer to talk about that some other day, as I told you things didn’t go well, I helped my cousin and I did everything I had in my power to protect him and at some point, I think I just gave up as I saw things were getting out of hand and no one else cared about his situation but that’s it I won’t tell you anything else, please…
+Leann said, “Look, Sheryl, I prefer to talk about that some other day.
+As I told you, things didn’t go well.
+I helped my cousin and I did everything I could in my power to protect him.
+But at some point, I think I just gave up, as I saw things were getting out of hand.
+No one else cared about his situation, but that’s it.
+I won’t tell you anything else for now.
+Please . . .
+Your situation is different and I truly have faith that things will go better for you.
+Just focus on yourself and start doing things right from now on, okay?”

-Your situation is different and I truly have faith that things will go better for you, just focus on yourself and start doing things right from now on ok?Ok… I said then let’s get to work, I promise ill follow your instructions but please don’t leave me alone.
+“Okay,” I said.
+“Then let’s get to work.
+I promise I’ll follow your instructions.
+Just please don’t leave me alone.”

 Chapter 2

 As time passed, we embarked on our investigation into the identities of the entities.
 The further we delved into our readings, the more overwhelmed and fatigued I became.
 I struggled to articulate my thoughts, but my determination to push through remained unwavering.
-Surprisingly, Leann took a different approach, steering towards a unique solution for resolving the matter.
+Surprisingly, Leann took a different approach, steering toward a unique solution for resolving the matter.

-In that moment, I pondered and questioned simultaneously...
+In that moment, I pondered and questioned simultaneously.
 This wasn’t the familiar Leann I knew; she seemed like an entirely different person.
 Nevertheless, I felt immense gratitude for having her by my side.
 Even my fears dissipated, and I became singularly focused on completing the task at hand.

-She had also some weird books…
+She also had some weird books. . . .

-So, seems I just got to know my new friend, as she was hiding a lot from me… Well, Leann was way more than just an attorney, she had some books related to spiritism, Candomble, Santeria, and a bunch of more stuff that of course, I wasn’t aware of… my knowledge was limited compared to hers, to be honest.
+So it felt I was just getting to know a new friend, as she was hiding a lot from me. . . .
+Well, Leann was way more than just an attorney; she had some books related to spiritism, Candomblé, Santería, and a bunch more stuff that, of course, I wasn’t aware of. . . .
+My knowledge was quite limited compared to hers, to be honest.

-I mean come on, I just knew she was making a living in the courtrooms fighting for people’s rights and getting the bad guys in prison but Hoh man…
+I mean, come on.
+All I knew was that she was making a living in courtrooms, fighting for people’s rights and putting the bad guys in prison, but oh, man . . .

-This is a new Leann and I just love it.
+This is a new Leann, and I just love it.

-(Even in deep shit I’m still excited about these things, Goshhhh) I said in my mind.
+Even in deep shit, I’m still excited about these things, I thought.